 Beginning in tax year 2022, the qualifications for the Earned Income Tax credit have returned to pre-2021 rules.
-The limit for investment income has been raised to $11,600.
+The limit for investment income has been raised to $11,950 for the 2025 tax year.

 To qualify for the credit, your adjusted gross income (AGI) must be below a certain amount, and you must: